strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 ### Setting up the environment

 To get the Kafka cluster up and running, we will first have to install the Strimzi Cluster Operator and then deploy the Kafka resource.
+You can refer to the [Stimzi Quickstart Guide](https://strimzi.io/docs/operators/latest/quickstart.html) for installing Strimzi.

 You can install the Cluster Operator with any installation method you prefer.
 The Kafka cluster is then deployed with the plain listener enabled on port 9092.